dennis-kachila/m_boma-housing-project/README.md

 ## Overview
 M-boma Housing Project is a C++ application designed to help tenants find and book their desired houses for rent across various counties.
 The project was developed as part of a Computer Programming Unit at the university.

+**Important Note:** This application requires a MySQL database connection to function.
+All data is loaded from the database, and there is no fallback to hardcoded sample data.

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)